 The Animal Shelter Foundation supports animals in the care of the Animal Service Center by funding a variety of programs that improve the quality of life for both the animals in need and those entrusted in their care.

-The Heartworm Help program boosts the chance of adoption for dogs with heartworm by paying a portion of the treatment costs directly to a partner veterinarian, reducing the expenses the adopter must pay to have the dog treated.
+The Heartworm Help program boosts the chance of adoption for dogs with heartworm by giving adopters a choice to either have the dog treated at the Animal Service Center at no cost or taking the dog to a partner veterinarian, where ASF pays a portion of the treatment costs directly, reducing the cost of treatment to the adopter.
 The program ensures every homeless, heartworm-positive dog gets a second chance.

 Animal Birth Control